A linear algorithm for radio $k$-coloring of powers of paths having small diameters

-Notice that, to count the number of loosely colored pairs it is enough to count the lengths of the loosely colored sequences and the number of transitions between the loosely colored and the optimally colored sequences.
+Notice that, to count $|S|$ it is enough to count the lengths of the loosely colored sequences, i.e. the $|Y_i|$s, and the number of transitions between the loosely colored and the optimally colored sequences, i.e. between a $Y_i$ and an $X_i$.
 To be precise, we can write

 Combining the above two equations therefore, we obtain the result. \end{proof}